 Wisconsin Department of Justice Externship

-This program offers the opportunity to gain hands-on experience in civil litigation and public advocacy, with placements at the Wisconsin Department of Natural Resources, or in one of the following units of the agency: Civil Litigation Unit; Consumer Protection and Antitrust Unit; Criminal Appeals Unit; Criminal Litigation Unit; Environmental Protection Unit; Medicaid Fraud Unit; and State Programs, Administration and Revenue (SPAR) Unit.
+This program offers the opportunity to gain hands-on experience in civil litigation and public advocacy, with placements in one of the following units of the agency: Civil Litigation Unit; Consumer Protection and Antitrust Unit; Criminal Appeals Unit; Criminal Litigation Unit; Environmental Protection Unit; Medicaid Fraud Unit; and State Programs, Administration and Revenue (SPAR) Unit.

 Labor Law Externship

 The Labor Law Externship provides placements for students in a labor law setting.
-Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, or in other similar agencies.
+Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, the Department of Labor's Chicago regional office, or in other similar agencies.
 They attend hearings, write draft opinions, research issues, write memos, and in general are exposed to the broad range of work done by the agency.